-Data coming from an Oculus or other Virtual or Augmented Reality application is too large to be transported to and handled by the Cloud.
+Data coming from an Oculus or other Virtual or Augmented Reality application is too large to be

+1 Zettabyte equals 1021 bytes.
+If a byte were a sand grain, you would need many earths to house them transported to and handled by the Cloud.
 Human vision generates about 5,4 Gbit per second and if VR apps don't want you to make sick, then a 7 ms delay is the maximum to respect.
 Again, the processing of these data will need to be handled in the Edge instead of the Cloud.